 The ABS operates with two independent brake circuits (front and rear brakes).
 During normal operation, the brake system operates like a conventional brake system without ABS.
 When the ABS control unit detects a locking tendency in a wheel, ABS begins regulating the brake pressure.
-The regulating process causes a slight pulsing of the hand and foot brake levers.
+The control function causes a slight pulsing of the hand and foot brake levers.

-The ABS indicator lamp 3 must light up after the ignition is switched on and go out after starting off.
+The ABS warning lamp 3 must light up after the ignition is switched on and go out after starting off.
 If it does not go out after starting off or if it lights up while riding, this indicates a fault in the ABS system.
 In this case, the ABS is no longer enabled and the wheels may lock during braking.
 The brake system itself stays functional; only ABS control is not available.

-The ABS indicator lamp may also light up if the rotating speeds of the front and rear wheels differ greatly under extreme riding conditions, for example when making "wheelies" or if the rear wheel spins.
+The ABS warning lamp may also light up if the rotating speeds of the front and rear wheels differ greatly under extreme riding conditions, for example when making "wheelies" or if the rear wheel spins.
 This causes the ABS to switch off.

-To reactivate the ABS, the vehicle must be stopped and the ignition switched off.
+To reactivate the ABS, stop the vehicle and switch off the ignition.
 The ABS is reactivated when the vehicle is switched on again.
-The ABS indicator lamp goes out when you start off.
+The ABS warning lamp goes out after starting off.